creativescala/creative-scala/src/pages/fp/color-palette.md

 1. hue is not restricted to being an integer; and
 2. we can also adjust saturation and lightness.

 Before we look at changing saturation and lightness lets talk about fractional hues.
 Internally a computer represents colors as a triple of red, green, and blue components.
 Each component uses 8 bits.
 This gives a total of 24 bits of resolution, yielding 2^24 = 16777216 colors in total[^24-bit].
-In Doodle we represent hue, saturation, and lightness as `Double`, with 64 bits of precision each.
+In Doodle we represent hue, saturation, and lightness as a `Double`, with 64 bits of precision each.
 This gives us a total 192 bits.
 Clearly we can't retain all the information in 192 bits if we only have 24 bits in the "true" representation of colors that the computer uses.
 Thus in most cases fractional hues are going to yield no discernable change in color.

 [^24-bit]: If you are old enough you might remember when computers could only render considerably fewer colors.
 The Amiga, for example, could render 4096 colors.
 The VGA graphics standard, popular in early 90s, could display 256 colors in a stunning 320x240 resolution.
 There are about this many pixels in a square inch on a modern phone.

 We know how to manipulate hue so we can get interesting changes in color.
 What about hue and lightness.
-They are numbers between 0 and 1, but we could use the same trick of "wrap-around" arithmetic to generate new values.
-There is a problem with this, however.
+They are numbers between 0 and 1, but we could use the same trick of "wrap-around" or modulo arithmetic to generate new values.
 We don't want changes in the three color components to be correlated.
 That is, we don't want all the reds to have similar saturation and lightness, or the greens, or the blues.
 We would like colors that are close in hue to be different in saturation and lightness.
+We could implement this by using rotations with different periods for each of hue, lightness, and saturation.
+This simple idea is an example of a more general concept in Computer Science, the hash function, with many useful applications.
+Let's take a look at hash functions.

 A *hash function* is a kind of function that transforms its inputs in a way that is difficult to predict.
 The output of a good hash function is uncorrelated, meaning if we know the output of the hash function for one input this knowledge doesn't help predict the output for other inputs.